Marzia Kjellberg

+Marzia Kjellberg (née Bisognin; (Note: Italian: [ˈmartsja bizoɲˈɲin], Venetian: [bizoˈɲiŋ]) born 21 October 1992), formerly known as CutiePieMarzia, is an Italian former YouTuber known for her beauty videos.
+She parlayed her popularity on YouTube into writing, fashion design, and business ventures.
+She announced her retirement from YouTube in 2018 and deleted her content.

+In 2019, Kjellberg married Swedish YouTuber Felix Kjellberg, better known by his online pseudonym PewDiePie.

 Career

 YouTube

-Marzia Kjellberg (then Bisognin) registered her CutiePieMarzia YouTube channel on 16 January 2012.
-Her videos on YouTube focused on fashion, beauty, makeup, DIY, books, movies, vlogs, haul, and video gaming.
+Marzia Kjellberg (then Bisognin) created her CutiePieMarzia YouTube channel on 16 January 2012.
+Her videos on the platform focused on fashion, beauty, makeup, DIY, books, movies, vlogs, haul, and video gaming.
 Kjellberg also commonly uploaded travel vlogs.
 Although Italian, Kjellberg spoke English in her videos.
 Kjellberg was signed to Maker Studios' sub-network, The Platform.
 By 2018, however, her e-commerce ventures would be managed by Re6l, a Toronto-based company involved with influencer media and e-commerce.

 Kjellberg's YouTube channel was one of the most popular in the beauty and makeup genre; in May 2014, The Wall Street Journal reported that it attracted over 16 million viewers each month.
-The demographics of Kjellberg's viewers have been reported to be females aged 13–24, who use Kjellberg's videos as a reference.
+The demographics of Kjellberg's viewers have been reported to be females aged 13-24, who use Kjellberg's videos as a reference.
 Kjellberg refers to her fans as "Marzipans".

-Kjellberg appeared on her then-boyfriend Felix Kjellberg's channel on various occasions.
+Kjellberg appeared on her then boyfriend Felix Kjellberg's channel on various occasions.
 Felix, better known on YouTube as "PewDiePie," uploaded videos of the two playing video games and participating in video challenges together.
 In 2014, Kjellberg and Felix were part of an online marketing campaign for the horror film, As Above, So Below.
 While Felix's videos for the campaign involved gaming-related topics, Kjellberg's videos centered around a travel vlog angle of the couple's trip to Paris.
 Similarly, ABC had Kjellberg, among others, promote their new TV series, Selfie, via a YouTube marketing campaign.

 On 22 October 2018, Kjellberg uploaded a video to her channel announcing her retirement from her YouTube career.
 In the video she mentioned that at a point during her YouTube career, focusing on the website kept her in a bubble that negatively affected her mental health, although she resolved to reach out to others.
 She ended her video explaining that she was ready for "something new in [her] life."
 After she uploaded her final vlog, as she decided to remove her videos; she left a comment on the vlog stating, "Having videos up, after making this decision, would have seemed like taking a step back.
-I've selected a few that I really liked, which I'm going to leave for a bit – for the 'adjustment' period – but taking my videos down, in my mind, needed to be done."
+I've selected a few that I really liked, which I'm going to leave for a bit - for the 'adjustment' period - but taking my videos down, in my mind, needed to be done".
 Shortly before her announcement, her YouTube channel had accumulated over 128 million video views and just under 7.5 million subscribers.
 Her channel's video views previously peaked in August 2017, at around 570 million.